bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

 After configuring the script to access your DUT machine, run it.
 It will run the `iperf` server on DUT, load and attach eBPF program to different hooks and generate load.
-The results of measurment are stored in the path indicated by `OUTPUT_DIR`.
+The results of measurement are stored in the path indicated by `OUTPUT_DIR`.